 Onboarding and Project Staffing

-Each prinicipal investigator (PI) assumes the role of project director for their project and is responsible for managing project staff, including compliance with laws, regulations, as well as guidelines regarding employee hiring, appropriate compensation, and timely submission of pay data.
+Each principal investigator (PI) assumes the role of project director for their project and is responsible for managing project staff, including compliance with laws, regulations, as well as guidelines regarding employee hiring, appropriate compensation, and timely submission of pay data.

-Research Foundation Human Resources partners with project directors and adminstrators to ensure that good business practices, hiring regulations are met and maintained, and projects are compliant with Research Foundation, sponsoring agency, federal, and state guidelines.
+Research Foundation Human Resources partners with project directors and administrators to ensure that good business practices, hiring regulations are met and maintained, and projects are compliant with Research Foundation, sponsoring agency, federal, and state guidelines.

 The Recruitment Process

 Please note that employees are not authorized to begin work until all required steps have been approved and completed.

 Benefited Positions: To begin the recruitment process for benefited positions, complete and submit a Request to Recruit Form to HR, along with a job description.

 Non-Benefited Positions: To recruit for a non-benefited position, you only need to submit a job description to HR.
 The Request to Recruit form is not required.

 Recruiting Student Assistants